On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Experimental Illustration of Entropy-Driven Drift

-Figure~\ref{fig:expected_hitting_time_MH} plots the expected hitting time $\mathbb{E}_\beta[\tau_{x^*}\mid v(\tilde{X}_0, x^*) = m]$ as a function of the initial distance $m = 1, \ldots, 40$ for $\beta = 0, 0.5, 1.0, 2.0$.
-In Fig.~\ref{fig:expected_hitting_time_MH}, we observe that increasing $\beta$ substantially reduces the expected hitting time across all initial distances.
-This is because increasing $\beta$ suppresses the outward transitions that push away from the target, which are responsible for the entropy-driven drift.
-We also observe that the expected hitting time is largely insensitive to the initial distance $m$, while it varies significantly with $\beta$.
-This observation indicates that the dominant effect arises from the reweighting of local transition probabilities, in particular the suppression of outward moves, rather than from the initial position.
+Figure~\ref{fig:expected_hitting_time_MH} shows the expected hitting time as a function of the initial distance.
+Increasing $\beta$ reduces the expected hitting time, while the dependence on the initial distance remains comparatively weak.
+This indicates that the reweighting of local transitions, rather than the starting position, governs the behavior of the process.

-From the viewpoint of fitness-distance correlation (FDC) in the sense of \cite{Jones1995}, the flat landscape ($\beta=0$) can be regarded as $\mathrm{FDC}=0$, whereas all guided cases with $\beta>0$ yield $\mathrm{FDC}=1$, since the objective function coincides with the distance to the target in this setting.
-However, this state-based characterization does not fully determine the search dynamics.
-Although all $\beta>0$ cases share the same FDC value, their expected hitting times differ substantially, as shown in Fig.~\ref{fig:expected_hitting_time_MH}.
-This observation indicates that state-based measures such as FDC do not fully capture the trajectory-level behavior of the search process.